kaist-cp/circ/README.md

 ### Efficient Access with `Snapshot<'g, T>`

 During an intensive shared object access, frequent reference count updates with `Rc<T>` and `AtomicRc<T>` can cause overhead. `Snapshot<'g, T>` addresses this by offering a local reference protected by an EBR guard with a lifetime `'g`.
 It avoids reference count updates during construction and destruction.
-Use an RAII-style EBR guard `Cs` created with `pin` function for safe access during its lifetime.
+Use an RAII-style EBR guard `guard` created with `cs` function for safe access during its lifetime.
 As a trade-off, `Snapshot<'g, T>` cannot be sent across threads.
 The send the shared pointer, upgrade it to `Rc<T>` using the `upgrade` method.

 ### Managing Cyclic Structures with Weak References